What is a dentigerous cyst?

 An untreated dentigerous cyst can have serious complications such as:

-dentigerous cyst like other cysts can lead to infection if not diagnosed at the right time.
-In the surrounding oral tissues, your gums and jaws, infection can cause serious oral health risks.
+A dentigerous cyst like other cysts can lead to infection if not diagnosed at the right time.
+The infection can cause serious oral health risks in the surrounding oral tissues, your gums, and jaw.

-both dentigerous cyst and the impacted third molars (wisdom teeth) can weaken the lower jaw bone.
+Both dentigerous cyst and the impacted third molars (wisdom teeth) can weaken the lower jaw bone.
 The impacted tooth fills the space in the jawbone area with more bone.
-Thus, in the presence of the cyst, jaw is weakened and will fracture.
+Thus, in the presence of the cyst, the jaw is weakened and will fracture.

-untreated dentigerous cyst like all impacted tooth can damage other adjacent teeth nearby.
+Untreated dentigerous cyst like all impacted tooth can damage other adjacent teeth nearby.
 It can cause the displacement of teeth into abnormal positions.
-When untreated dentigerous cyst surrounds a wisdom tooth in the jaw, it can displace the tooth to areas such as sinus, jaw edges and oral soft tissues around, which is considered a high risk.
+When the cyst surrounds a wisdom tooth in the jaw, it can displace the tooth to areas such as the sinus, jaw edges, and oral soft tissues around, which is considered a high risk.

-ameloblastoma is the benign jaw tumor that can swell into your jaw and must be treated.
+Ameloblastoma is a benign jaw tumor that can swell into your jaw and must be treated.
 The untreated dentigerous cyst may cause or trigger these tumors occasionally, so have your cyst removed before any more destructive oral risks happen.

 How is dentigerous cyst treated?

 Surgical removal of affected tooth and the cyst is the common treatment for dentigerous cyst.
 Usually, the treatments can be done through:

 Enucleation is the process in which the cyst is entirely removed without rupturing the cyst and the total removal of the affected tooth is also done.
 This procedure is especially suitable in small dentigerous cysts.

 If the cyst is large, your oral surgeon can do marsupialization along with enucleation.
 In marsupialization, a cut is done on the wall of the cyst to drain the fluid and then stitches are added to continue the drainage.